 All your new content ideas must spring from your audience, topic, and keyword research, so you can start publishing well-written, comprehensive, and evergreen content (the kind that does not lose its relevance over time).

 Optimize Your Blog Posts For Search Engine Result Pages

-Everyone raves about YOAST SEO because it helps remind you to use your focus keyword or key phrase in your blog posts or pages:
+Everyone raves about YOAST SEO (and rightfully so), because it helps remind you to use your focus keyword or keyphrase in your blog posts or pages:

 - On your page title (the one that will be displayed on your blog)

-- On your SEO tittle (the one that will show on the SERPs).
+- On your SEO title (the one that will show on the SERPs).